 Aspiring business owners and self-employed creatives need to understand IP law's value and how it can protect their brand.
 Without undergoing the right registration procedures, you can put your hard work at risk of facing several legal hurdles that can stunt your brand's growth.
 This is why it's best to consult specialists who can guide you through the process of owning and securing the protection you need for your IP.

 At Patent Lawyers, our team's combined knowledge of over 60 years of industry experience ensures a professional and committed service to our clients.
 We look forward to making your legal troubles easier to handle.
-If you need a intellectual property attorney in Houston or Dallas-Fort Worth, Texas to oversee your IP's protection, contact us today!
+If you need a intellectual property attorney in Houston, Texas to oversee your IP's protection, contact us today!